osmosis-labs/mesh-security/docs/ibc/Staking.md

 if a double sign occurs within the "unbonding period" (ie. 21 days) of them being rotated out (based on timestamps of the consumer chain).

-This is very much like the state above, but we expand the content stored in the `State::Present` variant.
+This is very much like the state above, but we expand the content stored in the `State::Active` variant.
 We also add a new operation:

-* `K(x, p, po, t)` - Update validator `x` to have pubkey `p`.
-The previous pubkey was `po` and the update occurred at time `t`.
+* `K(x, p, po, h)` - Update validator `x` to have pubkey `p`.
+The previous pubkey was `po` and the update occurred on block height `h`.

+We add the limitation that is is invalid behavior to produce two different `K(x, p, po, h)` and `K(x, p', po', h)`, with the same `x` and `h`, but different public keys.
+Basically, a given validator may not rotate their keys more than once per block height (which is a very reasonable limitation).

-The state transitions is the same as above, except we handle `K` like `A`.
+The state transitions is the same as above, except we handle `K` similar to `A` (in terms of `None` -> `Active` -> `Tombstoned`).
 What we want to focus on is the merge function for the inner state.
+We add a list of all past pubkeys, with their last active time.

 ```rust
 type Validator = Option<ValidatorState>